Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 Anti-virus software (AV) nowadays has three to detect malware:

-(static) signature based detection: the AV checks the hashes (eg MD5, SHA256 ...) of a file against known malware hashes from a large database.
+(static) signature based detection: the AV checks the hashes (e.g. MD5, SHA256 ...) of a file against known malware hashes from a large database.

 (static) heuristic detection: the AV checks a file for code characteristics e.g. functions which are known used by malware.